 6.13 The person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.
 Yes As detailed in procedure Heads of service complete stage 2 responses.
 6.14 Landlords must issue a final response to the stage 2 within 20 working days of the complaint being acknowledged.
-Yes Policy and Procedural handbook As detailed within FCH Policy 6.15 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident of the expected timescale for response.
+Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) As detailed within FCH Policy 6.15 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident of the expected timescale for response.
 Any extension must be no more than 20 working days without good reason, and the reason(s) must be clearly explained to the resident.
-Yes Policy and Procedural handbook As detailed within FCH Policy 6.16 When an organisation informs a resident about an extension to these timescales, they must be provided with the contact details of the Ombudsman.
-Yes Policy and Procedural handbook As detailed within FCH policy 6.17 A complaint response must be provided to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue are completed.
+Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) As detailed within FCH Policy 6.16 When an organisation informs a resident about an extension to these timescales, they must be provided with the contact details of the Ombudsman.
+Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) As detailed within FCH policy 6.17 A complaint response must be provided to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue are completed.
 Outstanding actions must still be tracked and actioned promptly with appropriate updates provided to the resident.
 Yes As detailed within procedure FCH procedures state that a resolution to the complaint must be made as reasonably practicable.
 6.18 Landlords must address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
 Yes As detailed within procedure FCH will respond to all points raised by the customers within the complaint.
-6.19 Landlords must confirm the following in writing to the resident at the completion of stage 2 in clear, plain language: Yes As detailed within procedure Letter templated are reviewed in conjunction with our a. the complaint stage. b. the complaint definition. c. the decision on the complaint. d. the reasons for any decisions made. e. the details of any remedy offered to put things right. f. details of any outstanding actions; and g. details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied. e P a communications colleagues to ensure plain language is used.
-Plain language is also trained as part of all colleagues' sustomer service input 6.20 Stage 2 is the landlord's final response and must involve all suitable staff members needed to issue such a response.
-Yes C All stage 2 responses are completed by Heads of Service or above
+6.19 Landlords must confirm the following in writing to the resident at the completion of stage 2 in clear, plain language: Yes As detailed within procedure Letter templated are reviewed in conjunction with our a. the complaint stage; b. the complaint definition; c. the decision on the complaint; d. the reasons for any decisions made; e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied. communications colleagues to ensure plain language is used.
+Plain language is also trained as part of all colleagues customer service input.
+6.20 Stage 2 is the landlord's final response and must involve all suitable staff members needed to issue such a response.
+Yes All stage 2 responses are completed by Heads of Service or above.